The best ski jackets to buy this season, according to pro skiers | CNN Underscored

 Eco-friendly and ultra-warm, the Lawrence has a 10,000mm waterproof rating, fully-taped seams, a cell-phone leash and forearm pocket with a built-in goggle wipe.
 “This is our most classic ski jacket style,” says McKinnon.
 “I use this jacket when I know I am going to be skiing more difficult terrain and working up more of a sweat.
 I usually pair this jacket with our core Alessandra pant.
 Together, these two products make the perfect set for everyday skiing!”
 Available in eight colorways — from a neon pink to a mellow sage — the jacket can easily coordinate with the brand’s other pieces.

-Packed with all the utility of an adult Helly Hanson jacket, the Junior Diamond is a going to keep kiddos extra-warm from the first ride on the chair lift to the last — with nary an midlayer necessary!
-Like a puffer and a shell intertwined, the jacket comes back with PrimaLoft insulation, not to mention a powder skirt, a RECCO Advanced Rescue system transponder, a sleeve pocket for the ski pass and the brand’s signature “life pocket” that will keep their phone battery up and running in frigid temperatures.
+Packed with all the utility of an adult Helly Hansen jacket, the Junior Diamond is a going to keep kiddos extra-warm from the first ride on the chair lift to the last, with nary an midlayer necessary!
+Like a puffer and a shell intertwined, the jacket comes back with PrimaLoft insulation, not to mention a powder skirt, a Recco Advanced Rescue system transponder, a sleeve pocket for the ski pass and the brand’s signature “life pocket” that will keep their phone battery up and running in frigid temperatures.
 Available in four sharp colorways, the closest boys’ option is the Venture Ski Jacket, which is similarly insulated and designed.

 If you’re leaning towards investing in a shell for your kiddo, this is a great option.
 Designed with the brand’s signature tech performance three-layer construction, the water- and windproof jacket is also breathable, and packed with pockets (including one to keep your phone battery alive and well in chilly temps!), an adjustable powder skirt and high visual and reflective details that will make it easy to spot them on the hill.

-Waterproof, breathable and packed with lots of stretch — perfect for little shredders in ski school — this classic shell from The North Face also has a powder skirt, adjustable hem, a goggle cloth and pit vents and more.
+Waterproof, breathable and packed with lots of stretch — perfect for little shredders in ski school — this classic shell from The North Face also has a powder skirt, adjustable hem, a goggle cloth, pit vents and more.
 Available in four colorways, the jacket can be paired with a midlayer for additional warmth, or worn solo on milder days.
+There's also a boys' version available.